alisaifee/holmium.core/README.rst

 Lets take the above test case for a spin with holmium.
 Take note of the following:

-* The initialization and reset of the webdriver is delegated to the HolmiumTestCase base class
+* The initialization and reset of the webdriver is delegated to the HolmiumTestCase base class (alternatively the class could subclass unittest.TestCase and be run with the holmium nose plugin.
 * the page elements are accessed in the test only via PageElement & PageElementMap.